-Total Trihalomethanes (TTHM) MCL Violation: In 2021, our water system exceeded the MCL for TTHM.
+Total Trihalomethanes (TTHM) MCL Violation: In 2022, our water system exceeded the MCL for TTHM.
 The MCL is based on the running annual average (RAA) of four quarter's worth of sample data.
 TTHM are formed as a by-product of drinking water chlorination.
 This chemical reaction occurs when chlorine combines with naturally occurring organic matter in water.
 The results of these tests revealed levels for TTHM in excess of the MCL of 80 ppb.
-In 2021 we explored various options to reduce TTHM in your water supply.
+We are in the process of exploring the various options to reduce TTHM in your water supply.
 Some people who drink water containing TTHM in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Please note that water tests conducted in May of 2022 showed that the average level of TTHM is now below the MCL allowed.
-This issue has been resolved.